Zumbolovsky/FateSpringBootApp-Java/README.md

 In addition, for ease of use, another service is present in the `docker-compose.yml` file: a pgadmin service, used for database navigation.

+_No additional client service was provided for the Redis and MongoDB server services._

-Note that, for database navigation, you will need to connect to the postgresql server specified using either the docker container IP in the network created, or the declared **testname** hostname.
+Note that, for database navigation, you will need to connect to the server specified using either the docker container IP in the network created, or the declared hostname (**postgresqlhostname** for PostgreSQL and **mongodbhostname** for MongoDB).

 Also, all credentials needed to access the pgadmin console and postgresql server declared in the pgadmin navigation UI are exposed in the same `docker-compose.yml` file.